Molecular Biology, Biochemistry and Bioinformatics (MBBB)

 MBBB 301 INTRO TO BIOINFORMATICS (4)

-Fundamental principles of bioinformatics, including searching genomic and protein databases, sequence alignment, multiple sequence alignment, protein structural analysis, graphical tools for studying protein structures, RNA databases and RNA structure prediction, functional geomics, including analysis of DNA microarrays.
-Prerequisites: BIOL 309 or CHEM 351.
+Fundamental principles of bioinformatics, including searching genomic and protein databases, sequence alignment, multiple sequence alignment, protein structural analysis, graphical tools for studying protein structures, RNA databases and RNA structure prediction, functional genomics, including analysis of gene expression data.
+Prerequisite: BIOL 309 or CHEM 351.

 MBBB 315 GENOMICS (3)

 The study of genes, their expression within a cell and how they interact with cellular components.
 An overview that details how genes within living systems operate and affect living populations.
 Topics include sequencing of genomes, genome organization, evolution and genomic changes, genomic identification and annotation, gene and genome circuits, synthetic biology, proteomics and systems biology.
-Prerequisite: MBBB 301 (may be taken concurrently) or consent of instructor.
+Prerequisite: BIOL 309.

 MBBB 401 ADVANCED BIOINFORMATICS (3)